In this travel guide, you can discover the top things to see and do in Kunming (昆明), the capital of Yunnan province.

 Guandu Old Town (官渡古镇)

-Despite the name, the Guandu Old Town is not that old: only a few original buildings are still standing, and the rest have been completely rebuilt.
+Despite its name, the Guandu Old Town is not that old: only a few original buildings remain, and the rest have been completely rebuilt.
 It’s a nice place to spend a few hours watching residents hang out, play majiang, sing, and dance.

 Yunnan Provincial Museum (云南省博物馆)